solana-foundation/developer-content/content/cookbook/accounts/close-account.md

 ---
 title: How to Close an Account
 sidebarSortOrder: 5
+description:
+  "When an account is no longer needed, you can close the account to reclaim the rent.
+Learn how to close accounts efficiently on Solana."
 ---

 Closing accounts enables you to reclaim the SOL that was used to open the